ojacoin/ojacoin/README.md

 # What is OJA?
-ojacoin is a Blockchain using the highly-secure and power-efficient NIST5 algorithm.
-Combining limited Proof-of-Work, ojacoin coin (ojacoin) is unique in its distribution.
+OJA Coin is a Blockchain using the highly-secure and power-efficient NIST5 algorithm.
+Combining limited Proof-of-Work, OJA coin (OJA) is unique in its distribution.

 <a name="specifications"></a>
 ## Technical Specifications